-In our previous article, we introduced the five types of testing that every Kronos customer should know.
-Each of these Kronos testing types plays a vital role in an effective quality assurance program for your workforce management (WFM) initiative.
+In our previous article, we introduced the five types of testing that every UKG customer should know.
+Each of these UKG testing types plays a vital role in an effective quality assurance program for your workforce management (WFM) initiative.

 In this article, we’ll provide high-level guidance and best practices on parallel testing.